-The aim of this program is to encourage social workers in management to be at the forefront of policy.
+The aim of the Policy Fellows program is to encourage social workers in management to be at the forefront of policy.
 Social workers should engage proactively with policies that directly affect the individuals, families and communities they serve – either to redress those policies that now produce a negative impact, or to promote policy solutions in response to issues made evident in the course of doing the work.

 The NSWM Policy Fellows program offers practical training in social work management for emerging and mid-career leaders seeking new experiences and skill sets.
 The nine month leadership and professional development experience equips participants with core management competencies to inspire, organize, and work effectively with others to advance the public good.
 Dependent upon the fellow’s interest the program will focus on the many different aspects of policy management including but not limited to policy advocacy, analysis, evaluation and organizing the community of interest.